Luudeus/File-Organizer/README.md

 # File Organizer

 This script organizes files in a directory based on their file extensions using a predefined mapping from a JSON file.
+If needed, feel free to change the contents of `file_types.json`
 #### Video Demo: https://youtu.be/qJYWaK0bnv4

 ## Overview